DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 Add the [DragDropProvider](../reference/drag-drop-provider.md) plugin to enable users to drag and drop appointments.
 Use its `draggingPredicate` property to disallow dragging specific appointments.

-This plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its translucent copy displayed in the former location (via `sourceAppointmentComponent`).
+This plugin also allows you to customize the appointment being dragged (via the `draftAppointmentComponent` property) and its copy displayed in the former location (via `sourceAppointmentComponent`).

 .embedded-demo({ "path": "scheduler-editing/drag-drop", "showThemeSelector": true })